 How to take sick leave in Germany?

-In Germany, you need to provide a sick note (Arbeitsunfähigkeitsbescheinigung) to your employer if you take more than three consecutive days of sick leave.
-So, you would need to provide the sick note by the fourth day of work latest.
+In Germany, your employer will need your sick note (Arbeitsunfähigkeitsbescheinigung) if you take more than three consecutive days of sick leave.
+This needs to be done by the fourth day of work latest.
 But the policies can be different for different companies.

 For example, some companies may already request you for a sick note on the first day of sick leave.
 That is why you should check with your employer to make sure you comply with the policy.